cloudmesh-project/reu-2014/doc/source/projects/cm_django.rst

   * [in progress, Week1] read a portion of django documentation
   * [done, Week 2] the simple django server is checke into github
   * [done, Week 2] the bootstrap based simple server is in github
+  * [done, Week 2] Successfully learned how to create a model and view in github
+  * [done, Week 2] documentation of how to get a django-bootstrapped theme server up and running

 :Problems:
   * [Week 2] cloud not get the mongo base django to work, existing